noelex/rclnet/README.md

 - Ubuntu
 - Windows

-Should also work on Mac OS but untested.
+Should also work on macOS but untested.

 ## Getting Started
 rclnet provides project templates to help you getting started quickly.
 You can install the templates using the following command: